FLASH: Flexible Learning of Adaptive Sampling from History in Temporal Graph Neural Networks: Method

 \subsection{Theoretical Analysis of \ourmethod{}}

-The components of \ourmethod{} are adaptive to the the evolution of the dynamic graph through time and to the interactions to predict, by considering both spatial-temporal features and the potentially interacting nodes when computing each sampled neighborhood.
-Next, we show that \ourmethod{} can replicate both $k$ recent neighbors sampling and uniform sampling.
-Furthermore, we show that the graphs from the proofs of \Cref{th:truncation_fails} and \Cref{th:uniform_fails} can be learned by a TGGN that utilize \ourmethod{}.
-Therefore:
+The components of \ourmethod{} adapt to the evolution of the dynamic graph over time and to the interactions being predicted, by incorporating both spatiotemporal features and potentially interacting nodes when constructing each sampled neighborhood.
+We show that \ourmethod{} can replicate both $k$-recent neighbor selection and uniform sampling.
+Furthermore, we show that the graphs used in the proofs of \Cref{th:truncation_fails} and \Cref{th:uniform_fails} can be learned by a TGNN that utilizes \ourmethod{}.
+Therefore: \begin{theorem} \ourmethod{} is more expressive than $k$-recent neighbor selection and uniform sampling. \end{theorem} We provide the full proof of \Cref{th:expressive} in Appendix D.